degauss-org/DeGAUSS/README.md

 If you use this software in a scientific publication, please cite the following peer-reviewed manuscript:

 Cole Brokamp, Chris Wolfe, Todd Lingren, John Harley, Patrick Ryan.
-Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Association*.
-In Press.
+Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Assocation*.
+0(0).
+1-6.
+2017. [*Download*](https://colebrokamp-website.s3.amazonaws.com/publications/Brokamp_JAMIA_2017.pdf).

 ## Currently Available Images